Pope Leo XIV: Ordination and missionary work in Peru

-Prevost spent a decade heading the Augustinian seminary in Trujillo, teaching canon law in the diocesan seminary, serving as prefect of studies, acting as a judge in the regional ecclesiastical court, and working in parish ministry on the city's outskirts, coming into contact with poor farmers and Peruvian indigenous peoples.
+Prevost spent a decade heading the Augustinian seminary in Trujillo, Peru, teaching canon law in the diocesan seminary, serving as prefect of studies, acting as a judge in the regional ecclesiastical court, and working in the parish ministry on the city's outskirts.
+From 1992 to 1999, he was also parochial administrator of Our Lady of Montserrat, Trujillo.
+He proved successful in the Augustinians' efforts to recruit Peruvians for the priesthood and leadership positions in the order.
+He organized support for Venezuelan refugees to Peru despite discrimination against the Venezuelans.

 Cathedral Basilica of Saint Mary, Trujillo.
 As a young missionary, Prevost served in various roles in the Archdiocese of Trujillo.

-He proved successful in the Augustinians' efforts to recruit Peruvians for the priesthood and leadership positions in the order.
-He organized support for Venezuelan refugees to Peru despite discrimination against the Venezuelans.

-During the Fujimorato era, Prevost criticized the actions of then-President Alberto Fujimori, placing special emphasis on the victims of the Peruvian Army, especially the Colina Group, during the period of terrorism in Peru, as well as on political corruption.
-In 2017, he criticized President Pedro Pablo Kuczynski's decision to pardon Fujimori, and called upon Fujimori "to personally apologize for some of the great injustices that were committed".
-His years in Peru gave him personal knowledge of political violence and inequality; at times, as a missionary, he traveled by horse on difficult roads to reach the isolated communities in the valleys of Lambayeque.
-He also stood out as a defender of human rights of the population of the Norte Chico region against the violence of the Marxist–Leninist–Maoist guerrilla organization Shining Path.
-However, Trujilio, the area where Prevost served, was not particularly affected by the Shining Path.
+During the Fujimorato era, Prevost criticized the actions of then president Alberto Fujimori, placing special emphasis on the victims of the Peruvian Army, especially the Colina Group, during the period of terrorism in Peru, as well as on political corruption.
+In 2017, he criticized President Pedro Pablo Kuczynski's decision to pardon Fujimori and called upon Fujimori "to personally apologize for some of the great injustices that were committed".
+He was described as a defender of the human rights of the population of the Norte Chico region against the violence of the Marxist–Leninist–Maoist guerrilla organization Shining Path.